wellcometrust/grants_tagger_light/README.md

 ## ⚙️Preprocess

-This process is optional to run, since it will be managed by the `Train` process.
+This process is optional to run, since it can be directly managed by the `Train` process.
 - If you run it manually, it will store the data in local first, which can help if you need finetune in the future, rerun, etc.
 - If not, the project will preprocess and then run, without any extra I/O operations on disk,